 Think carefully about how you dispose of e-waste

 When your calculators, laptops, printers and other forms of electronic waste finally give up the ghost, take them to your nearest recycling centre.
+Alternatively, you could choose to work with a reputable e-waste recycling company like Premier Surplus that can provide a wide range of unique e-waste recycling solutions to suit your business needs.
 Whatever you do, do not throw them into landfill.
 When electronic waste gets into our oceans it can leak harmful compounds like cadmium, zinc and lead into the environment with disastrous effects on fish and marine plants and mammals.

 With all this in mind, how will you make your business more sustainable in 2020 and beyond?

 *This is a collaborative post.
 For further information please refer to my disclosure page.